 The following Terms and Conditions govern the use of Shape Mount Alexander (“the site”).
-The software platform is owned by Harvest Digital Planning Pty Ltd (Harvest) and operated by us, Mount Alexander Shire Council ("the Council").
+The software platform is owned by Social Pinpoint Pty Ltd and operated by us, Mount Alexander Shire Council ("the Council").

 What are the conditions with a user’s account?

 We are not responsible for the content on the site that has been provided by the users of the site.
 Any content posted by you is subject to the rules of our Moderation Policy.
 Your contribution to the site may be edited, removed or not published if we consider it inappropriate (refer to Moderation Policy).
 Contributors should also be aware that their posts may remain online indefinitely.
 Where practical, you may choose not to identify yourself, deal with us on an anonymous basis or use a pseudonym.

 What do we require from our users?

 You must understand and agree that, without limitation: